firebase/quickstart-ios/authentication/README.md

 To enable sign in with each of the following identity providers, there are a few configuration steps required to make sure everything works properly.

-**When it comes to configuring most of the below identity providers**, you may have to have to [add a custom URL scheme](https://developer.apple.com/documentation/uikit/inter-process_communication/allowing_apps_and_websites_to_link_to_your_content/defining_a_custom_url_scheme_for_your_app) in your Xcode project so Firebase Auth can correctly work with the corresponding Identity Provider.
+**When it comes to configuring most of the below identity providers**, you may have to [add a custom URL scheme](https://developers.google.com/identity/sign-in/ios/start-integrating#add_a_url_scheme_to_your_project)in your Xcode project so Firebase Auth can correctly work with the corresponding Identity Provider.
 This is done by selecting the app's target in Xcode and navigating to the **Info** tab.
 For each login flow that requires adding a custom URL scheme, be sure to add a new URL Scheme for each respective identity provider rather than replace existing schemes you have created previously.